WonderNetwork/locale-testing-demo/saucelabs/README.md

 ### Windows 10

-The `sauce_disconnect.ps1` helper script will close the tunnel for each WonderProxy server name listed as an argument, as well as clean up any logs and output files.
+The `sauce_disconnect.ps1` helper script will close the tunnel for each WonderProxy server name that you specify as an argument and will clean up any logs and output files.

 ```